Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

                                         * here> put content from the following papre int nodes and edges  construction
                                             * here> "Influenza spread on context-specific networks lifted from interaction-based diary data"
-                                                * here> pairwise network
-                                                * write about emergence network -- 1 pm
+                                                * here> write about theoritical network
+                                                    * here> what is higher-order network
-                                                * write about theoritical network
+                                                    * putting content into network construction section.
+                                                    * create able for this.
                                     * mezzo network
-                                        * here> add informaiton from papers that are in gnn.text file
+                                        * here> add informaiton from papers that are in gnn.tex file
-            * get data from my notes.
-* read 2 papers.
-* plan out wandb.
-* clean up

 * " You need to mention them, because many work in the traditional disease modeling uses such ideal network (such as random network, where each person is assumed to have each number of